Frequently Asked Questions

 Should a space become available for a waitlisted class, you will be notified via e-mail and/or telephone to confirm interest in the available spot.
 If you decide to enroll your child in the available spot, you will need to complete your registration by paying the deposit and/or full payment online (please see our class changes, cancellations, & withdrawals policy).
 There is no penalty should you choose not to enroll; we will simply notify the next family on the waitlist.

-Summer Studio will make every effort to assist you in finding an alternative class.
+If a class is under-enrolled, Summer Studio reserves the right to cancel the class and a full refund will be granted.
+Advance notice will be provided in these situations two weeks prior to the start of class, and the Summer Studio team will help families find alternative class options.
 In cases where the cost of the new class is greater than the class being replaced, the price difference will be charged to the camper.
 All changes are based on availability and grade requirements.

-There are no refunds for absences; there is no provision for make-up classes.
+There are no refunds for absences and there is no provision for make-up classes.
 No refund will be granted in the event of dismissal for inappropriate or unsafe conduct.

 Yes.
 Summer Studio offers cluster-stop bus service in McLean, Great Falls, North Arlington, and Vienna.
 Busing options are morning, mid-day, afternoon, or round-trip.
 Registration is for the entire week.
-To ride the bus, campers must register through their online account.
+To participate in camp busing, please email firstname.lastname@example.org.

 - What forms do I need to complete in order for my child to attend Summer Studio?